-Keys to buying good extra virgin olive oil
+Keys to buy good extra virgin olive oil

 21-05-2020.
 Fuenquesada Olive Oil.

 92.3% of Spanish people cannot imagine a world without olive oil.
-As we are such enthusiastic consumers, let us give you some keys to buying good extra virgin olive oil.
+As we are such enthusiastic consumers, let us give you some keys to buy good extra virgin olive oil.

 In Spain olive oil is a basic ingredient of our cooking.
 We even throw up our hands in horror when in other countries they are obliged to use butter and margarine for cooking.